Phuket Property Management for Rental: Complete Guide for

 Platform Fees

 Airbnb charges hosts approximately 3% of booking value.
-Booking.com typically charges 15–18% commission per booking.
-These platform fees come off the top before the management company’s split in most contracts — meaning the 70/30 split applies to the net-of-platform-fees amount.
+Booking.com typically charges 15-18% commission per booking.
+These platform fees come off the top before the management company’s split in most contracts, meaning the 70/30 split applies to the net-of-platform-fees amount.

 On a ฿3,000/night Booking.com booking: Booking.com takes ~฿450 (15%); remaining ฿2,550 is split 70/30, giving the owner ฿1,785 per night.

-Ongoing Ownership Costs: The Full Picture
+What Do Ongoing Ownership Costs: The Full Picture Mean for Foreign Buyers?

 Common Area Maintenance (CAM) fee: Every condo charges monthly maintenance fees covering security, gardens, pool, gym, lobby, and common area utilities.
 Standard range is ฿30-100/sqm/month.
 A 35sqm studio pays ฿1,050-3,500/month (฿12,600-42,000/year).
 These are your costs regardless of whether the unit is occupied.